 - Areas with uniform and repeating architecture, such as very evenly spaced columns in old-school factories

 - Commercial real estate spaces that are not built-out or without furniture

 Previously these places were very difficult to capture — the lack of 3D data or the fact that a new scan was too similar to a previous scan often led to misalignments and alignment errors.

 To use Visual Alignment, you first print out markers such as this one below and tape them to key locations on-site.

 While you are scanning, the Matterport Capture app looks at your 2D panorama images and recognizes these markers.
-The Capture app then uses visual information such as the size and location of the marker to help place the scan in the correct location, and then uses depth information for a fine-tune alignment.
+The Capture app then uses visual information such as the size and location of the marker to help place the scan in roughly the correct location, and then uses depth information for a fine-tune alignment.

 Markers will appear in the final virtual tour -- they will not be edited out.
 If you are capturing mainly for 3D data such as the point cloud, then this is not an issue.
 If you care strongly about the visual quality of the virtual tour, we suggest you continue to use appropriate 3D objects such as plants, chairs, boxes, etc that blend in to the space yet still give the camera something to latch onto.
 You can also create your own branded markers.